 The assisting muscles in chest exercises predominately come from the front or posterior shoulder muscles, the big push muscles are the triceps.
 The triceps and shoulders come into play exceptionally on the biggest majority of pressing exercises.

 The reason the emphasis is put on big broad multi-joint exercises like flat, Incline and decline bench press is: these exercises are designed to increase strength, like all muscle groups, first: you have to increase your strength in order to build chest size.

-Adding enough weight to challenge yourself with these movements, while keeping good lifting form produces a chemical release of: (growth hormone), which is one of the hormones primarily responsible for increasing muscle, strength and bone size.
+Adding enough weight to challenge yourself with these movements, while keeping good lifting form produces a chemical release of: (growth hormone) often released as we sleep, acts as a fountain-of-youth each night, repairing training stress.

 Hand position: on the bar can also dictate where you want stimulation to be felt.
 A shoulder width grip with the barbell is going to put some of the stress on the central interior of the chest.

 Having a wider grip meaning: beyond the shoulders is going to force more of the stimulation to the outside, which in turn eventually if you keep at it, builds the overall strength and width of the chest.